plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 ## How we deal with customer support

 As in every early-stage startup, any role is fluid and you work on what needs to be done.
-In Plausible, customer support is my responsibility alongside other marketing and communication tasks.
+In Plausible, customer service is my responsibility alongside other marketing and communication tasks.

 We allow people to contact us on any platform where we're active.
 People reach out to us via email, via GitHub, on Twitter and Mastodon too.
 I aim to answer all emails and messages as soon as possible and pretty much every day I can finish at inbox zero before logging off.